 angle the hatch lines make with the horizontal, in degrees,

 increasing counterclockwise.
-SEPN
+SEPN is the spacing

 of the hatch lines.
 The unit spacing is 1 percent of the smaller